 Assignments & Commissions

 Every chapter ends with assignments, commissions, or both.
 These practices are based on real-world scenarios.
-They require your participation to solidify the information discussed in the chapter.
+They require your participation to solidify the information discussed in the corresponding chapter.